MeghnaHooda/DLM-in-naturalistic-dialogue/README.md

 "graphs" consist of graphs obtained from the Analysis

+Section 2 DLM during dialogue and Section 4 DLM in speech vs written text:<br />
+"DLM Baseline" is for the analysis of dependency length minimisation in Dialogue Cropus and Speech Vs Written text analysis<br />

+Section 3 What drives DLM?:
-"DLM Baseline" is for the analysis of dependency length minimisation "Long Before Short" is to recognise and analyse long before short order for arguments and adjuncts.
+3.1 Long-before-short order: "Long Before Short" is to recognise and analyse long before short order for arguments and adjuncts.<br />
-"Right Extraposition" is to collect non project instances and analyse them.
+3.2 Right-extraposition: "Right Extraposition" is to collect non project instances and analyse them.<br />

 They all consists of:
 1. a python file to compute the numbers from raw baseline data
 2. Rmd file which shows the analysis and model fitting
 3. pdf file obtained from the rmd file which shows the data structure and model output
 4. Output of the python file

+For more details and pre-print of the paper go to https://osf.io/vxd6w/